s9y/s9y.github.io/docs/developers/plugin-api.md

 The general meaning of Plugins for Serendipity is described in the section [Plugins](/docs/users/using/using-plugins.html) of our "[User](/docs/users/using/)" documentation.

 This page provides more in depth description of the inner workings.
+For even more informatiopn, have a look at the [link section](#docs-learn-more-links-to-tutorials-and-other-references) (deep) down below.

 All plugins in Serendipity are objects that are inherited from the base class as defined in `include/plugin_api.inc.php`.
 This offers the layout of a simple `serendipity_event` or `serendipity_plugin` class.
 If you extend your plugin from this class, you can customize it with its own methods.